rob-myers/rob-myers.github.io/articles/tech-pt2.md

 So far we've described our objective, constrained our approach, and listed the technologies we'll use.
-Having discussed [JavaScript components](#tech-1--react-and-preact), we now turn to Game AI.
+Having discussed [JavaScript components](#tech-1--react-and-preact), we turn to Game AI.

 ### Overview